 “…we should all fortify ourselves against the dark hours of depression by cultivating a deep distrust of the certainties of despair.
 Despair is relentless in the certainties of its pessimism.
 But we have seen again and again, from our own experience and others’, that absolute statements of hopelessness that we make in the dark are notoriously unreliable.
 Our dark certainties are not sureties.”

-It is my ‘deliberateness’, and not my impulsiveness that gives me the most concern.
+It is my ‘deliberateness’, and not my impulsiveness that scares me.
 I know ‘despair’.
 I know what it is like to be ‘backed into a corner’ and then feel the empty desperation of being lost.
 But you must understand, there can be a weird seductiveness to ‘being lost’, a ‘strange sort of nobility’, a twisted honor, when it comes to despair.

 Piper talks about the ‘dark certainties’ of knowing you are lost.
 Now this really seems rather bizarre, that people could do this intentionally, without duress.
 But I’m afraid to tell you that it happens all the time.
 Despair is chosen over the option of life.
 This is the ‘lostness’ of the race of Adam.

-Pop culture has given us words, albeit in a simplistic form.
+Pop culture has given us words, albeit in a rather simplistic form.
 I just happened to think right now of an old AC/DC song, ‘Highway to Hell‘.
 The lyrics are pretty basic, very simple, but the lead singer seems to really have a chronically, decided dedication to being one of the irretrievably lost.
 He formats a ‘certain glory’ to being part of the damned.
 This is a simplistic approach to the next stop– a more advanced case of stark-white despair, suicide.
-(We can call this ‘spiritual hubris,’ or even, “drugs, sex, and rock-n-roll.”)
+(We can call this ‘spiritual hubris,’ or even, “sex, drugs, and rock-n-rollism.”)

 We are meant to be the people of redemptive hope.